 - We may include your submission in a future relevant round-up to be posted on our site.

 - From time to time, we may include submissions in our newsletter.
 Photo credits will be included in the newsletter.
 We are unable to notify bloggers if they are included in our newsletter.
 Feel free to sign up to receive our newsletter if you would like to be kept up to date.

 1. Which photos will you accept?

-Our policy is to feature your hard work as cooks and bloggers.
-So, if you took the time to cook it and photograph it, we will likely publish it.
-There are circumstances, however, under which a photo might be rejected.
+You are welcome to submit any photograph you took and published yourself.
+No stock photography will be accepted and there must be a full recipe on the linked page.
 If it is not a photo of food that you, yourself, cooked or you do not have rights to that photo, it will be rejected.
 In addition, if the photo is so dark, out of focus or poorly cropped that it becomes impossible to see the food clearly, it might also be rejected.
 Finally, please be sure that the link you provide is to the recipe in the photo, not to your home page.

-- If you feel that your image has been mistakenly posted without your consent, kindly get in touch with any of the YumGoggle staff at the contact info page of the site.
+- We will never intentionally violate a copyright.
+We trust bloggers are submitting original work but if you feel that your image has been mistakenly posted without your consent, kindly get in touch with us here at YumGoggle at the contact info page of the site.

-- You must provide an email address with each submission so we can contact you if we need to.
+- You must provide an email address with each submission so we can contact you if necessary.

 2. Who can submit pictures to YumGoggle?

 Any food blogger that takes original photographs and posts full recipes is welcome to submit photos to YumGoggle.
 You must be the owner of the photos and the recipe.
 We will never knowingly or intentionally violate any copyright.
 If we do find that someone has submitted photos or content they do not own or have the rights to we will remove it immediately from the site and delete any social media shares.
 I’m a blogger too and would never want anyone violating my copyrights.
 We take this seriously here at YumGoggle.

 3. What is the timeframe before a submission appears on YumGoggle?